shonfeder/shonfeder_net/site/md/posts.md

 >
 > (Martin Heidegger, *The Question Concerning Technology*)

+I write pretty regularly, and sometimes what I write feels polished or useful enough to warrant inclusion here.

+## [Using Menhir to parse into idiomatic JS (TypeScript) structures][5] -- 2024-01-07

+- OCaml offers some of the most advanced programming meta-language tools in existence.
+This note records how to use some of those tools to write a parser that can be used in preexisting JS/TypeScript projects.

 ## [Configuration Files in Terms of User Empowerment][3] -- 2020-11-30

 - An argument for safe, programmable configuration formats, based on a framing